CLOSED CHURCHES WITHIN THE

 This congregation grew out of Union Sunday

-School which met in a mill – about ½ mile east, where the Jonestown road
+School which met in a mill – about ½ mile east, where the Jonestown

-crosses Manada creek.
+road crosses Manada creek.
+A

-Grantville circuit.
-In 1909 the Pleasant
+circuit.
+In 1909 the Pleasant Grove

-present site.
-In 1954 the building was
+site.
+In 1954 the building was moved to

-south, and a basement was placed under the entire structure.
-Over the years the membership gradually
+basement was placed under the entire structure.

-dwindled and a closing service and celebration of ministry was held November
+and celebration of ministry was held November 23, 2003.

 Final disposition:

-63. Mandata EV
+64. Mandata EV

 [no picture]